truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSNMP.md

 ## Checking the Management Information Bases (MIBs) Directory

-Available Management Information Bases (MIBs) are located in <file>/usr/local/share/snmp/mibs</file>.
+Locate available Management Information Bases (MIBs).
+Go to <file>/usr/local/share/snmp/mibs</file>.
 This directory contains many files routinely added or removed from the directory.
-Check the directory on your system by clicking **Shell** and entering comnmand `ls /usr/local/share/snmp/mibs`.
+Check the directory on your system.
+Click **Shell** and enter command `ls /usr/local/share/snmp/mibs`.
 Here is a sample of the directory contents:

 ![ServicesSNMPMibSample](/images/CORE/12.0/ServicesSNMPMibSample.png "Services SNMP Mib Sample")